Mozambican cuisine: Common food and drink

-As Mozambique is a coastal nation, they eat a lot of seafood, and many dishes have Indian influences.
-For example, they have curry dishes (caril de camarao, shrimp curry), and chamussas (the Mozambican version of samosa).
+As Mozambique is a coastal nation, the cuisine includes a lot of seafood, and many dishes have Indian influences from pre- and post-colonization Indian Ocean trade contacts.
+Curry dishes (caril de camarao, shrimp curry), and chamussas (the Mozambican version of samosa) are common Mozambican dishes with Indian influences.
 Many dishes are also made with coconut milk, including Frango a Zambeziana, a spicy chicken dish with coconut milk.
 Rice is a common ingredient.
 A bolo polana is a cake made of cashew and potatoes.